fredaas/grow/README.txt

 EXAMPLE 2: CREATE DIRECTORY TREES
 --------------------------------------------------------------------------------

-    To create the directory structure from example 1 you can pipe a textual representation of the directory structure to grow using the --create (-c) flag:
+    Grow can create a directory-tree structures from AST representations using the --create flag:

         $ cat << EOF | grow -c
         > a